 You can use a fast-release liquid fertilizer when the bamboo shoots start developing in spring (March-April).
 A slow-release fertilizer will do it as well but you may want to apply it a little earlier (February-March, unless you are still expecting long frosty periods).
 Then in summer, do another round to give them the support to grow taller.

 How to apply bamboo fertilizers and how much should you apply?

 If you are using packaged fertilizer go by the instructions.
 They will tell you how much you will need because the concentration of nutrients differs.

 For people who like it more specific: Bamboo plants can feed on 0.5 lbs (226 g) of nitrogen in an area of 100 sq.ft.
 (9 sq.m.).
 So, let’s say you have a 10ft x 10ft grove and you have 16-4-8 fertilizer.
 You would spread 3 lbs of fertilizer (3×0.16=0.48 lbs) twice a year.
 You can obviously apply less but definitely, don’t go over that.
 All excess nitrogen will be washed into the regional water supplies.

-Simply spread the fertilizer crystals/balls around the plants and into the area you want it to expand.
-You can do this manually by hand (wear gloves!) or with those spreaders.
+Simply spread the fertilizer granules around the plants and into the area you want it to expand.
+You can do this manually by hand (wear gloves!) or with feed spreaders (for lawns).

 If you are using a liquid product, spray it onto the soil but not the canes themselves.

 If you have organic plant food you may have to apply more because generally, the blend is weaker.

 What you definitely need to avoid!